joeymays/PinealGland_SingleCell/README.md

 ## Figures

-These scripts were used to generated the figures for the paper.
+These scripts were used to generate the figures for the paper.

 ```
 ./Scripts/Figure_01.R